If you are contemplating starting the divorce process, or have had it thrust upon you, there are several questions that you will need answering:

 What happens after the divorce?

-Following decree absolute, the marriage is over but there are other issues to consider.
+Following the final order, the marriage is over but there are other issues to consider.
 The financial settlement may still need to be resolved.
 Also there will be an effect on your will.
 It is also important not to remarry as this will affect any financial claim against your ex-spouse.

 If you are planning divorce or have had it thrust upon you, do get in touch for a fixed fee consultation to discuss your particular circumstances and consider the best way forward.